amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

 ##### Allure

 The Allure Reporter creates [Allure](http://allure.qatools.ru/) test reports which is an HTML generated website with all necessary information to debug your test results and take a look on error screenshots.
 Add allure to the reporters array in config file and define the output directory of the allure reports.
+Please note, this has been added in .config.

 To generate and view an allure report locally, run `npm run allure-report`.
 A typical Allure report will look like this